Last updated on 2026-03-05

 Program overview

-The Civil Engineering Technology program is a full-time, in-person course of study that spans a duration of three years.
+The Civil Engineering Technology program is a full-time, in-person course that spans a duration of three years.
 The program is structured to include:

-Students will engage in a variety of learning experiences, including fieldwork, material testing, and project management.
-The program is designed to equip students with the necessary skills to work effectively in teams and adapt to the evolving demands of the civil engineering industry.
+Students will engage in a variety of learning experiences, including fieldwork, material testing, and project management, which are essential for a successful career in civil engineering.
+The program is designed to adapt to the evolving needs of the industry, ensuring that students are well-prepared for their future roles.

 Featured Experiences